danmunteanu/GARDEN/_posts/pathofexile/2023-11-02- Conclusions After (ToTA 3.22).md

 - RF_TheEternalFlameRising 4h
 - NovoKayn 21h

-Strategies For The Future:
-## Atlas
-- Essences
-- Harbingers
-- Expedition

 I should have followed a build guide faster.
 It was fun to figure it out on my own at the start, but after I got angrier and angrier, I should have tried a guide faster.

 Before September (previous league during summer), I played for 12d16h30m